 The creole wisdom site is no longer working but you can use Fir Needle Essential Oil from Simply Earth for this purpose.
 Just mix the ingredients below together and enjoy for your own Christmas Scented Body Scrub.

 - 15 drops of fir needle essential oil

 This is simple to make and combines two amazing scents for an invigorating, refreshing effect.
 You don’t have to chose between lemon and peppermint- they go together very nicely!
 Click below for the full recipe and tutorial.

-This homemade sugar scrub is great for opening up your sinus passages so you can actually smell all the wonderful holiday scents.
+This homemade sugar scrub is great for opening up your sinus passages.
+Therefore, you can actually smell all the wonderful holiday scents.
 If you are having a bit a winter cold, you will really enjoy this sugar scrub.
 Click below for the full recipe and tutorial.

 Which of these holiday sugar scrub recipes is your favorite?
-Have you ever made a DIY sugar scrub?
+Have you ever made a DIY Christmas Scented Body Scrub before?
 I was surprised how easy it is!